dikortis/LetsTalkETC/Episodes/Episode_4.md

-of feeding on itself I mean we have exchanges we you know you got to die sites you got all that stuff but it's just it's just a snake eating its own tail and I think with IOT and being able to integrate this block chain in the devices that lets say you know I could
+of feeding on itself I mean we have exchanges we you know you got to die sites you got all that stuff but it's just a snake eating its own tail and I think with IOT and being able to integrate this block chain in the devices that lets say you know I could